tomster/collective.hostout/collective/hostout/README.txt

 Overview
 ********

 Hostout is a framework for managing remote buildouts via fabric scripts.
 It includes many helpful builtin commands to package, deploy and bootstrap a remote server with based on your local buildout.

 Hostout uses fabric files.
-Fabric is any easy way to write python that colls commands on a host over ssh.
+Fabric is an easy way to write python that calls commands on a host over ssh.

 Hostout is built around two ideas :-

-1. Sharing Fabric command configuration amongst developers in a team so where and how your applications is deployed becomes configuration not documentation.
+1. Sharing Fabric command configuration amongst developers in a team so where and how your applications is deployed becomes configuration, not documentation.
 Deployment then becomes a single action by any member of the team.

 2. Sharing fabric scripts via PyPi so we don't have to reinvent ways